tensorflow/tfx-addons/proposals/20220823-huggingface_model_pusher.md

 The behaviour of the component:
 1. It pushes the model when the model is blessed or when the `model_blessing` parameter is set to `None`
-2. Create HuggingFace Repository object using `huggingface-hub` package.
-It will clone one if there is already existing repository.
+2. Creates HuggingFace Hub Repository object using the `huggingface-hub` package.
+It will clone one if there is already an existing repository.
 3. Checkout a new branch with the name as `pushed_version`.
 4. Copy all the model related files into a temporary directory in a local file system.
 All the model related files produced by the upstream component such as `Trainer`.
 They could be stored in GCS bucket, so `tf.io.gfile` module is a good choice since it handles files in location agnostic manner (GCS or local).
 5. Add & commit the current status